gyane14/BestPositionsFM/README.md

 ### Usage
 - While in the game, go to a player's default attributes view
 - `cmd/ctrl` + `P` and save it as `Text File` into (this) `/players` folder
-- run the `squadBestPos.py` script and enter the name with which you saved the file
+- run the `main.py` script and enter the *name* with which you saved the file
-- the program will showcase the best list of positions, roles and duties for the player, with an aggregate score
+- the program will showcase the best list of positions, roles and duties for the player, with an *aggregate score*

 ### Version History
 - V0.1 (Current)